Home |

 to reject it outright. |

-IJAET follows a strict blind peer-review programme, wherein the reviewers are not aware of the identities of the authors of the papers
+IJAET follows a strict blind peer-review program, wherein the reviewers are not aware of the identities of the authors of the papers

 which are being reviewed by them.
 This policy is a recent amendment to the existing set of guidelines so as to prevent any sort of